 Definitely a good collection of tips that is well worth the money.
 Especially the Kindle version is so cheap that you hardly have to think about buying it.

 If you are looking for more in-depth instructions and tips on macOS Mojave, you can take a look at the other book by Anton Ochsenkühn, which explains every earthly aspect of macOS Mojave.
 With almost 250 pages that is Book presented here with 250 insider tips on Mojave but certainly a comprehensive reference work - just focused on tips on functions and setting options that make daily work on the Mac easier.

 In addition to this book, I would do that Booklet with the most important keyboard shortcuts for macOS Mojave recommend.
 Keyboard shortcuts like these can also save an enormous amount of time once you have memorized them.

-I already found a very good tip in the chapter "Problem solving", which I would like to present in an article on the blog.
-If the author agrees with me, it should be available here shortly in a separate article.
+In the chapter "Troubleshooting" I have already found a very good tip that I would like to present in an article on the blog.
+If the author gives me the ok here, it should soon be available here in an extra post.

 And the other two books that I mentioned in the text: